Groxan/Api.Mailgun/README.md

 ## .NET Mailgun API wrapper
-This is a library for sending email and working with mailing lists via Mailgun API.
+This is a library for working with Mailgun API.
+Currently supports:
+- Messaging;
+- Mailing lists;
+- Routes.

 It is compatible with both .Net Core and .Net Framework.
 ## Install